 Benefits of Rain Barrels to the Homeowner

 Rain barrels require little maintenance and are a great way to save money and conserve water as a natural resource.
 With a rain barrel you can

 - Cut your household use of water during the hot summer months

 - Water your plants with the chlorine-free rainwater that they prefer

 - Clean your car, bike, tools, etc. without ever using the faucet

-- Save money on water bills
+- Save money on your water bill

-DDOE’s RiverSmart Homes program offers two rain barrels per property for a $45 copayment per barrel.
+DOEE’s RiverSmart Homes program offers two rain barrels per property for a $45 copayment per barrel.
 Homeowners must sign up and receive a stormwater audit.
 Learn more about the process.